-The RTC continues to run in wait mode if enabled before executing the WAIT instruction.
-Therefore, the RTC can be used to bring the MCU out of wait mode if the real-time interrupt is enabled.
+The RTC continues to run in wait mode if enabled before executing the appropriate instruction.
+Therefore, the RTC can bring the MCU out of wait mode if the real-time interrupt is enabled.
 For lowest possible current consumption, the RTC should be stopped by software if not needed as an interrupt source during wait mode.